MrSunnyboiii/Vegetable-Detection/README.md

 ![image of a vegetable](https://github.com/user-attachments/assets/dc1b424a-83c1-4051-aaef-f463614df979)

-  ## THE MODEL
+  ## THE PROGRAM

 This model was trained using jetson inference's image recognition program.
-More details on this model can be found [on this page](https://github.com/dusty-nv/jetson-inference/blob/master/docs/imagenet-example-python-2.md ).
+More details on this program can be found [on this page](https://github.com/dusty-nv/jetson-inference/blob/master/docs/imagenet-example-python-2.md ).
 It uses the resnet-18 model, which was retrained with ([this](https://www.kaggle.com/datasets/misrakahmed/vegetable-image-dataset)) dataset that contains 15000 training images.

 A folder containing test images is included in this repository which the model will be able recognize as one of the following: